night0721/log/README.md

   -R [filename]	Removes the note specified in the filename.
   -S [filename]	Prints the content of the note specified in the filename.
 ```

+# Contributions
+Contributions are welcomed, feel free to open a pull request.

+# License
+This project is licensed under the GNU Public License v3.0.
+See [LICENSE](https://github.com/night0721/noted/blob/master/LICENSE) for more information.